NioTheFirst/ScType/create_typefile.md

 A type annotation is a line of text which provides initial abstract type information about a singular variable in a smart contract.

 An annotation in a type files is typically made for a global variable or a function parameter.
-In essence, annotations are assigned to the first instance of a variable (if a function name is provided, then it will be the first instance of the variable within the function)

 The information to make a type annotation is not difficult to obtain, and can typically be found within comments in the code, or in documents provided by the developer of the smart contract.